Rsharma-6/CodeRome/README.md

 JDoodle_ClientSecret=your_client_secret
 ```

-## 4️.
+### 4️.
 Start the servers

 Open two terminals and run:

-# 🧩 Terminal 1 — Backend
+#### 🧩 Terminal 1 — Backend
 ```bash
 cd server
 npm start
 ```
-# 💻 Terminal 2 — Frontend
+#### 💻 Terminal 2 — Frontend
 ```bash
 cd client
 npm run dev
 ```

-## Then open your browser and visit:
+#### Then open your browser and visit:
 👉 http://localhost:5173

+### How to Use

+1. Create or Join a Room

+ - On the home page, enter your name.

+ - Click Create Room to generate a new one (a UUID-based Room ID is created automatically).

+ - Share this Room ID with others to collaborate in real time.

+ - Alternatively, Join Room using an existing Room ID.

+2. Collaborate in Real Time

+ - Once inside, all participants see each other’s code instantly as they type.

+ - When a new user joins or leaves, all members get a toast notification.

+ - The code is synchronized across all users in real time.

+3. Run and Share Output

+ - Choose your preferred language (e.g. Python, C++, Java).

+ - Click Run Code to compile.

+ - The output is automatically sent and shown to everyone in the same room — fully synchronized.

+4. Copy Room ID / Leave Room

+ - Easily copy your Room ID for sharing.

+ - Leave the session with one click — other users get notified instantly